-Fall 2020: October 1 Spring 2021: February 15 Summer 2021: June 15
+Fall: October 1 Spring: February 15 Summer: June 15

 Students may opt to participate in graduation ceremonies through the ASU Ceremonies office.
 An official RSVP must be submitted to participate in ceremonies.
 Official graduation ceremonies typically take place in fall and spring semesters; there are no summer ceremonies.
-Students graduating in the summer may opt to participate in spring or fall ceremonies, however, the degree will not be conferred until all program requirements are met.
+Students graduating in the summer may opt to participate in spring or fall ceremonies, however, a degree completed in the summer will not be conferred until all program requirements are met.